Ficool

 "…Also that."

-Of course it wasn't simple.
+Of course, it wasn't simple.
+No place is perfect.

 I exhaled slowly, running a hand through my hair.
-It was nice being young again but the bad habit of rubbing my hair kept coming up.

 The panther studied me for a moment, really studied me this time.